shubhrock777/K-Means-Clustring-/README.md

 1st

 1.)
 Perform clustering (K means clustering) for the airlines data to obtain optimum number of clusters.
 Draw the inferences from the clusters obtained.
 Refer to EastWestAirlines.xlsx dataset.

+2nd

+2.)
+Perform clustering for the crime data and identify the number of clusters formed and draw inferences.
+Refer to crime_data.csv dataset.